laracasts/Laravel-5-Generators-Extended/readme.md

-# Laravel 5 Extended Generators
+# Laravel 5 & 6 Extended Generators

 [![Build Status](https://travis-ci.org/laracasts/Laravel-5-Generators-Extended.svg?branch=master)](https://travis-ci.org/laracasts/Laravel-5-Generators-Extended)

-If you're familiar with my [Laravel 4 Generators](https://github.com/JeffreyWay/Laravel-4-Generators), then this is basically the same thing - just upgraded for Laravel 5.
+If you're familiar with my [Laravel 4 Generators](https://github.com/JeffreyWay/Laravel-4-Generators), then this is basically the same thing - just upgraded for Laravel 5 & Laravel 6.

-L5 includes a bunch of generators out of the box, so this package only needs to add a few things, like:
+L5&L6 include a bunch of generators out of the box, so this package only needs to add a few things, like:

 - `make:migration:schema`
 - `make:migration:pivot`